BC Bus Pass Program

 BC Transit sticker

-As of January 2017, BC Bus Pass holders who live in the TransLink service area (Metro Vancouver) must have a 2017 BC Transit sticker attached to their Compass Card if they want to use the BC Transit system which serves communities outside of Metro Vancouver.
+BC Bus Pass holders must have a BC Transit annual validation sticker for the current year attached to their Compass Card if they want to use the BC Transit system which serves communities outside of Metro Vancouver.

 You do not need a sticker to travel on TransLink.

 Your Compass Card remains valid for use on the TransLink system without the sticker.
 Attaching the BC Transit sticker simply ensures your Compass Card will also be valid on transit systems outside of the TransLink service area.

 You can request a sticker by contacting the BC Bus Pass program at 1-866-866-0800, or emailing: SDSIBUSPA@gov.bc.ca.
 It will be mailed to you at no cost.